 Washington, D.C.: When my family and I drove to Georgetown University, we went the back way – past the Georgetown hospital and medical school, through a lane studded with golden-orange trees.
 We soon reached the main quad, and I was struck by the campus’s beauty: great castle-like buildings rose up amid ancient oaks, and the students – vibrant in their colored jeans and Georgetown sweatshirts – walked all throughout the square.

 Georgetown is renowned as an elite university.
 It’s ranked #20 in the country overall, and it is well known for its programs in government.
 Located in the political hub of Washington, D.C., it’s ranked #1 in the U.S. for political science according to College Factual.
-Many students take advantage of these programs; in fact, 38% of Georgetown students major within the social sciences.
+Many students take advantage of these programs; in fact, 38% of Georgetown students major in the social sciences.
 However, Georgetown is also a cutting-edge research university, labeled by the Carnegie Foundation as having high research activity, and has well-developed programs in science and math.
 When applying to Georgetown, prospective students can choose to apply to Georgetown College, where the most popular majors are English, History, and Government; the McDonough School of Business; the Walsh School of Foreign Service (SFS); or the School of Nursing and Health Sciences.

 Georgetown does have core curriculum requirements, including theology.
-Though Georgetown is associated with Roman Catholicism, its theology courses are incredibly diverse: classes range from a Hebrew scripture seminar to religious ethics courses and philosophy.
+Though Georgetown is associated with Roman Catholicism, its theology courses are incredibly diverse.
+Classes range from a Hebrew scripture seminar to religious ethics courses and philosophy.
 Other core classes include math, writing, and science, which are geared toward giving Georgetown students a well-rounded education.

-One of the things that stood out to me about Georgetown were their internship opportunities.
-While touring Georgetown, I met students who had interned everywhere from the First Lady’s office to a large business based in China.
-According to our tour guides, some companies specifically seek out Georgetown students for internships because of Georgetown’s reputation as an elite university.
+Georgetown has stand-out internship opportunities.
+While touring the school, I met students who had interned everywhere from the First Lady’s office to a large business based in China.
+According to our tour guides, some companies specifically seek out Georgetown students for internships because of Georgetown’s reputation.